dipeira/excel-tools/README.md

 - Each unique value gets its own Excel file
 - All split files are packaged into a zip file for easy download

+### 5. Docx + xlsx to word/pdf documents (Mail merge alternative)
+- Create a word template
+- Merge data from an Excel file into the template
+- Export the merged documents as word/pdf files

 ## Technical Details

 ### Dependencies